axibase/atsd/api/data/series/downsample.md

 **6.** Reject the sample.

 <!-- markdownlint-disable MD028 -->
-> If series [versions](./versions.md) are queried, then algorithm is applied to the lateset versions.
+> If series [versions](./versions.md) are queried, then algorithm is applied to the latest versions.
 If the latest version passes the downsampling filter then all versions with the same timestamp are included in resulting series.<br>

  > Sometimes samples are processed in decreasing order of the timestamps.
 That could happens if limited number of latest series samples is queried, so the [limit](./query.md#transformation-fields) is specified in the query.
 <!-- markdownlint-enable MD028 -->

-## Donsampling Examples
+## Downsampling Examples

 ## Series Deduplication